aunebakk/nor-pim/Documentation/ReadMe.md

 | azureSQLUserName                      | User name for Azure sql server
 | connectionStringSQLServerLocal        | ADO connection string to a SQL Server

-## How to publish to azure
- - sql2xLite to publish?

 ## This ReadMe
 Is an top-down view of NorPim, starting with all user visible aspects, going through the Architecture from client proxies to business layer and the database.